 Approaching winter holidays are always filled with fabulous flavor.
-Well in advance of the actual holidays we setup the tree, stock up on our favorite foods, fetch marinades and special ingredients from the pantry.
+Well in advance of the actual holidays we set up the tree, stock up on our favorite foods, fetch marinades and special ingredients from the pantry.
 The lady of the house is puzzled about how she could surprise the household with one of her delectables.

 New Year’s Day has long been one of the most favorite holidays in Russia, and one of the main manifestations of joy – a feast.
 Festive table unites everyone, young and old, ones well to do and ones making ends meet.
-Long time ago, when I used to live in St. Petersburg, no New Year’s Day holiday table could managed without Anthill cake, very tasty and simple dessert.
+A long time ago, when I used to live in St. Petersburg, no New Year’s Day holiday table could manage without Anthill cake, very tasty and simple dessert.
 If you would like to make something original, try this recipe, I can assure you – all your guests would love it.

 For more Russian recipes, visit Russian Cuisine page.

 Often some cookbook authors try to come up with a good story for the origin of Anthill cake recipe.
 They may say it has descended from the eastern Chak-Chak sweets, some name it a variation of Napoleon cake, and yet others claim it to be a version of Pennsylvanian “meat grinder cake”.
-French cuisine has recipe of Profiteroles cake which looks very similar to Anthill, but tastes completely different.
-British version of the same is Prince William cake (rumored to be the baked by the prince himself) which is mixed with cream dry sponge cake with added drop of rum or brandy.
+French cuisine has a recipe of Profiteroles cake which looks very similar to Anthill but tastes completely different.
+A British version of the same is Prince William cake (rumored to be the baked by the prince himself) which is mixed with cream dry sponge cake with an added drop of rum or brandy.

 At the time probably every family baked their own version of Anthill, as per handwritten recipes of moms and grandmas.
-If you are nostalgic of your poor student youth or simply too busy, you can make easiest version of this cake: crumble shortbread cookies into very small bits and mix them well into condensed sweetened milk – your dessert is ready.
+If you are nostalgic of your poor student youth or simply too busy, you can make the easiest version of this cake: crumble shortbread cookies into very small bits and mix them well into condensed sweetened milk – your dessert is ready.
 However, even if you have never cooked anything more complex then fried eggs, to bake a proper Anthill cake should still be in your power.

 Also, do not delay baking Anthill to the last moment, since in order to become perfect it has to be refrigerated overnight.
 If you would like to serve it at your New Year’s Eve table, cook it at least one day in advance.
 Even if baked on December 29-30th and refrigerated, it would still be perfectly fresh for your holiday feast.